griffithsh/squads/README.md

 Pan the camera with the arrow keys.
 Zoom the camera with Z and X.

 Click on grassy areas to make the figure move.
-Click the finish turn button to control the next Actor.
+Click the finish turn button to control the next Character.